MicrosoftDocs/azure-docs/articles/azure-sql/managed-instance/log-replay-service-migrate.md

 - Plan to complete the migration within 47 hours after you start LRS.
 This is a grace period that prevents the installation of system-managed software patches.

 > [!IMPORTANT]
 > - You can't use the database that's being restored through LRS until the migration process finishes.
-The reason is that the underlying technology is in `NORECOVERY` restore mode.
-> - LRS doesn't support a `STANDBY` restore mode that allows read-only access to databases during the migration because of the version differences between SQL Managed Instance and in-market SQL Server databases.
+> - LRS doesn't support read-only access to databases during the migration.
-> - After migration finishes through autocomplete or manual cutover, the migration process is finalized because LRS doesn't support resuming the restore process.
+> - After migration finishes, the migration process is finalized because LRS doesn't support resuming the restore process.

 ## Steps before migration